theREALdebater/eclat/doc/intro/intro.md

  * for the Realizor service, which contains the information needed to realise modules into executable images;

- * for the run time system, which contains information about assemblies;
+ * for the run time system, which contains information about partitions;

  * for the Tethys service, which contains information about programs and service programs.